Don’t Get Mad, Get Involved: Helping Your Child with Class Behavioral Issues

 If you have a child who is acting out in school and are interested in exploring treatment options, please be in touch.
 I would be more than happy to discuss how I may be able to help.

-Amanda Landry, LMHC, CAP decided to become a therapist while attending Nova Southeastern University.
+Amanda Patterson, LMHC, CAP decided to become a therapist while attending Nova Southeastern University.
 She saw the need to help people achieve the life they wanted to live, while creating a life of her own.
 She completed her master’s in Mental Health Counseling and started a career in the juvenile justice arena.
 Since then, she has started a private practice in Davie, Florida, specializing in depression, anxiety relationship issues, and substance abuse.
 Amanda is a believer in holistic treatment and she practices veganism, meditation and yoga in her life.
 Find out more about her practice here.
 For a free 15-minute consultation, call or text Amanda at 954-378-5381 or email her at amanda@amandapattersonlmhc.com.

 Sources: